Raskundah/PieScan/README.md

 ---

-## 🐋 Docker Support (Coming Soon!)
+## 🐋 Docker Support!

 The script comes prepackaged with a dockerfile ready to build.

-simple perform the following
+simply perform the following

 ```
 docker build -t yourBuildName .
 ```

-To run with just the local version perform the following command:
+To add the directory to be scanned on your machine:

 ```
 docker run -v your/directory/here:/scandir